SahilKr24/aria2aws/README.md

 ![](images/sec.PNG)

-You can now enter the public ip of your server in a browser and you will be greeted with a default apache install page.
+You can now enter the public IP of your server in a browser and you will be greeted with a default apache install page.

 Once, this is done we will now install `AriaNG` which is a front-end client for aria2.
 Huge thanks to @mayswind for the repository.